Rajyadav2912/Street_Light_Monitoring_System_Using_Iot/README.md

 <h1 align="left">Street_Light_Monitoring_System_Using_Iot </h1>
 <p align="left">
       A Street Light Monitoring System using IoT is a system that uses sensors and IoT technology to monitor and control street lights.
 It allows real-time monitoring of light levels, energy consumption, and maintenance requirements.
-It improves energy efficiency, reduces maintenance costs, and can be developed as an open-source project on GitHub.4
+It improves energy efficiency, reduces maintenance costs, and can be developed as an open-source project on GitHub.
 </p>
 <a href="#" align="right">
-       <video autoplay muted loop src="./Minor Video.mp4"></video>

 </a>